madisuryapr/SQL-Analytics-by-Adisurya/README.md

-# Data-Analytics-by-Adisurya
+# Data Analytics Repository
-In this repository, I will be preserving various projects related to Data Analytics and Business Intelligence
+In this repository, I will be preserving and conducting various projects related to Data Analytics and Business Intelligence

 I will utilize both PostgreSQL and Microsoft SQL Server in conducting my future project.
 Currently, I am going to execute a project as following: